Part 1: Optical Conductivity of Aluminum

 Let us create a directory k181818_fourier_interp and move to it:

-We can copy over the geometry.in and control.in files from the previous calculation
+geometry.in and control.in files from the previous calculation

 and modify the dos_kgrid_factors tag in control.in from